stillwater-sc/KPU-Simulator/docs/edge-ai-system-design.md

 # Correcting CEVA NeuPro-M perf/W estimate

-Yes, Theodore—you’re absolutely right to flag that.
-I did make a mistake by treating the **400 mW figure** as the **TDP** for CEVA NeuPro-M, when in reality, that number likely reflects **standby or idle power**, not sustained operating power under full load.

 From the sources:

 - CEVA’s NeuPro-M IP is **highly scalable**, ranging from **2 to 256 TOPS per core**, and can be configured into multi-core clusters reaching **thousands of TOPS**.